donegaci/ComputerVision-SignRecognition/Readme.md

    `cd build`

-2. GNU header files are used in this project so make sure you use GNU compiler instead of clang when invoking CMake.

-   `cmake -DCMAKE_C_COMPILER=/usr/local/bin/gcc-9 -DCMAKE_CXX_COMPILER=/usr/local/bin/g++-9 ..`
+2. `cmake ..`

-2. Build the binary executable.
+3. Build the binary executable.

    `make`

+4. To run the program, you must be in the base directory (i.e. the one containing the "Blue Signs" folder)

+   `cd ..`

+   `build/blueSignRecognition `